siqueira117/siqueira117/README.md

 ###

 <p align="left">I'm a 25 years old developer and programming is my passion since I was 18.
-I love to code and figure it out how to solve deep problems using high-edge tech.<br><br>🌍 I'm based in Rio de Janeiro, Brazil<br>🧠 I'm learning Microsservices<br>🤝 I'm open to collaborating on projects that have a high impact in peoples lives<br>☕ Fun fact: coffee addicted</p>
+I love to code and figure it out how to solve deep problems using high-edge tech.<br><br>🌍 I'm based in Rio de Janeiro, Brazil<br>🧠 I'm learning Microsservices<br>🤝 I'm open to collaborating on projects that have a high impact in peoples lives<br>🕹️ Fun fact: game addicted</p>

 ###